jourquin/Nodus/test/README.md

 ## Coverage

+- `AllOrNothingAssignmentIntegrationTest`: complete all-or-nothing assignments on a four-node network with independently known results, including real demand loading, virtual-network generation, cost evaluation, worker jobs, vehicle conversion and saved H2 outputs.
+Checks paths, directional flows by commodity group, conservation and total costs; compares one worker with four; closes links to exercise rerouting and unreachable demand; and repeats an assignment to detect accumulated flows or duplicate outputs.
+Only project inputs and presentation callbacks are supplied by the fixture.
+See the reference case below.
+- `SQLConsoleExportTest`: real CSV/CSVH, DBF, XLS and XLSX exports; cancelling or accepting direct overwrites; new outputs; loaded scripts, pasted batches, variable definitions and `runBatch()`; restoring confirmation after a script; and execution without a desktop window.
+Only the dialog response is substituted.
+Exported files are read back to check their contents and the project connection remains open.
+- `CsvImportExportIntegrationTest`: quoted headers and fields, commas, quotes, Unicode, embedded line breaks, empty fields, exact decimal values, header/no-header round trips, empty files, batching, missing files, and malformed records.
+Failed imports must restore existing rows, preserve earlier uncommitted work, and restore the connection's transaction mode.
+Extra fields must be rejected rather than silently discarded.
+Expected errors are captured through the importer's error reporter instead of opening dialogs.
+- `TabularFileIntegrationTest`: DBF rows, dates and decimal scale; XLS/XLSX text and numeric cells, Unicode and line breaks, schema recreation on import, and blank numeric cells for SQL NULLs.
+Checks exported files independently before importing them back.
+CSV NULLs export as empty fields; these tests do not imply lossless NULL round trips or arbitrary decimal precision in Excel's numeric cells.
 - `ShortestPathTest`: Dijkstra and A*, each with linked and compact storage.
 Covers known routes, equal-cost choices, parallel edges, zero-cost cycles, disconnected nodes, changing sources/goals, updated costs, non-finite costs, and admissible geometric heuristics.